johnfurlong98/restaurant-booking-submission/README.md

 ## Validation

-- All HTML and CSS files were validated using the W3C Markup Validation Service and the W3C CSS Validator.
+- All HTML and CSS files were validated in deployed enviroment using the W3C Markup Validation Service and the W3C CSS Validator.
 - Python code that is consistent in style and conforms to the PEP8 style guide.

 ## Deployment on Heroku